Memory Effects and Entanglement Dynamics of Finite time Acceleration: Local response --- What a UDW observe

 The measures of memory effect discussed above depend on the detector's transition rate.
 The transition rate, along with all physical observables discussed in the subsequent sections, can be extracted from a two-point function, namely the Wightman function.
 The regularized form of the pullback of the Wightman function, \( \langle \hat{\phi}(x) \hat{\phi}(x') \rangle \), along the trajectory is given by,

 The above Wightman function is Lorentz invariant and needs no other regularization as the second term precisely cancels the pole coming from the first term\cite{visser:2012fy}.
-Substituting the above expression \eqref{eq:29} in Eq.\eqref{eq:22} along trajectory of eternal Rindler observer shown in Eqs.\eqref{eq:etertr}-\eqref{eq:etertrb}, one gets the following transition rate,
+Substituting the above expression \eqref{eq:29} in Eq.\eqref{eq:22} along trajectory of eternal Rindler observer shown in Eqs.\eqref{eq:etertr}-\eqref{eq:etertrb}, one gets the following transition rate \footnote{ },

 The above expression, \eqref{eq:30}, is non-negative, and so are all $\gamma_s$ shown in Eq.\eqref{eq:21}.
-Therefore, the dynamics are CP-divisible and hence Markovian for all times.
+Therefore, the dynamics are CP-divisible and hence Markovian.
 One can also substitute the response rate in Eqs.\eqref{eq:23}-\eqref{eq:24} and see that both $P_0$ and $P_1$ are positive for all times.
 Therefore, the map satisfies complete positivity for eternal Rindler.
-We now determine the transition rate of the detector along the finite-duration accelerated trajectory as defined by Eqs. \eqref{eq:vartraa}–\eqref{eq:vartrab}; both numerically (Fig. \ref{fig:3}) as well as analytically (under suitable approximations).
+We now determine the transition rate of the detector along the finite-duration accelerated trajectory as defined by Eqs. \eqref{eq:vartraa}–\eqref{eq:vartrab}.
 The analytical result using the adiabatic expansion given in \cite{visser:2012fy}, which is provided up to first order in $g'(\tau)$ is as follows:

 where,

 Here $\psi$ represents the digamma function.
 One can refer \cite{visser:2012fy} for higher order correction terms in Eq.\eqref{eq:31}.
 First, we look at the $\omega /g(\tau) \rightarrow \infty$ limit.
 Using the series expansion $\psi'(1- i x) - \psi'(1 + i x) \approx 2 i/x - i/3x^3 + \mathcal{O}(1/x^4) $ and $\psi''(1- i x) + \psi''(1 + i x) \approx 2/x^2 - 1/x^4 + \mathcal{O}(1/x^5) $ in the above expression \eqref{eq:31} for $\omega /g(\tau) \rightarrow \infty$ we get